nicoleurs/Deployment/README.md

 Should return a prediction !

-*Note that the ml_model.ipynb contains all the EDA, preprocessing and training for the machine learning model used in the api.
-The preprocessing and the model are then safed to the model.pkl file which is then copied and used in the application*
+*Note that the ml_model.ipynb contains all the EDA, preprocessing and training for the machine learning model used in the API.
+The preprocessing and the model are then saved to the model.pkl file which is then copied and used in the application*

 ## Contributors